 what is an Ability Discount?

-Ability Discounts require interested campers to submit an audio recording, resumé, and application form which will be reviewed by FSU Faculty members for varying amounts in discounts.
-Discounts range in amounts based on factors that include available funding, performance score, resumé, activities, length of camp, age, experience and other discounts being received.
+Ability Discounts require interested campers to submit an audio recording, résumé, and application form which will be reviewed by FSU Faculty members for varying amounts in discounts.
+Discounts amounts vary based on factors that include available funding, performance score, résumé, activities, length of camp, age, experience, and other discounts being received.